How to Take a Personal Loan to Rent an Apartment in the U.S.

 1. Set a Realistic Budget

-You have to keep in mind that your cash flow might be difficult for the first few months as you’ll probably be required to make lots of once-off purchases at the start.
+You have to remember that your cash flow might be difficult for the first few months as you’ll probably be required to make lots of once-off purchases at the start.
 Most people need to buy furniture and decorate from scratch.

 2. Check Roommate Listings